Pilseta-Cilvekiem/Issues-Map/README.md

 It was created by Tim Brogden as a volunteer project for the activist group Pilsēta cilvēkiem [City For People] who are based in Rīga, Latvia.
-Users can submit issues, upload images, set locations for them, and view them in a list or on a map, Issue locations can be determined automatically from the GPS data of the images.
+Users can submit issues, upload images, set locations for them, and view them in a list or on a map.
+Issue locations can be determined automatically from the GPS data of the images.
 The list and map views can be filtered by issue category and status.
 Users can create formal issue reports and send them by email (for example, to the relevant authorities).